MogensenJesse/cookie-notifier/README.md

 # Cookie Notifier

-QoL addon that switches the browser tab favicon in Cookie Clicker to indicate golden and wrath cookie spawns.
+QoL mod that switches the browser tab favicon in Cookie Clicker to indicate golden and wrath cookie spawns.

 ## Usage